Introduction to dual-screen devices

 - Drawing canvas apps

-The master-detail pattern has a master pane (usually with a list view) and a details pane for content.
-When an item in the master list is selected, the details pane is updated.
+The list-detail pattern has a main pane (usually with a list view) and a details pane for content.
+When an item in the list is selected, the details pane is updated.
 This pattern is naturally good for when you have a wider viewing area.
 It is frequently used for email and address books.

 Taking advantage of the two distinct screens and snapping to the natural boundary, you could use one screen to show the "items" list and the other to show details of the selected item.

 As mentioned previously, we are starting to observe a tendency of users to prefer using the dual-landscape view to utilize larger screen real estate.
-Because of this, you may consider showing master and detail views side-by-side in dual-portrait mode but changing to show only the master view or only detail view in dual-landscape mode.
+Because of this, you may consider showing list and detail views side-by-side in dual-portrait mode but changing to show only the list view or only detail view in dual-landscape mode.

 Separating navigation or overview from details allows users to drill deeper into content while staying grounded regarding their position in the overall list/aggregate.